junxit/us-congress-bills-116/metadata.md

 - 2020-11-17 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
 - 2020-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5809-5810)
 - 2020-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5809-5810)
+- 2020-11-18 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.